protoni/cpp-cmake-devcontainer/README.md

     - Sonarlint for c++
     - Cppcheck
     - Clang-format code formatting with slightly modified google styleguide rules
+    - Add debugger and run valgrind when running the executable from the editor
   - Generate docs with doxygen

 #### Build